tupini07/StyleTransfer/README.md

 If you don't know how to use _pipenv_ then just ensure you have `pipenv` installed, clone this repository, `cd` into it, and run
 `pipenv install`.
-Then you can execute `pipenv shell` to activate the virtual environment.
+Then you can execute `pipenv shell` to activate the virtual environment, and execute the commands as specified in the next section.

 ## How to use